pnut2357/pnut2357.github.io/_posts/2020-08-09-Data-Crawling-TwitterAPI.md

 auth= tweepy.AppAuthHandler(consumer_key, consumer_secret)
 api = tweepy.API(auth)
 ```
-## Functions Defined: get, clean, classify, and measure.
+## Streaming and Functions Defined: get, clean, classify, and measure.

-'get_tweets()' is to stream the 10 live tweets related to the 'keyword' you will set, 'clean_tweets()' is to clean the parsed tweets that contain non-alphabetical characters, 'get_sentiment()' is to measure and return the score of argument 'tweets', and 'generate_average_sentiment_score()' is to generate the average scores of two keywords for comparison
+`get_tweets()` is to stream the 10 live tweets related to the 'keyword' you will set, `clean_tweets()` is to clean the parsed tweets that contain non-alphabetical characters, `get_sentiment()` is to measure and return the score of argument 'tweets', and `generate_average_sentiment_score()` is to generate the average scores of two keywords for comparison.
+The Cursor object helps you to get access to Twitter APIs.

 ```python
 def get_tweets(keyword: str) -> List[str]: